Letters to the Hill Banner

 ABC is the voice of the merit shop on Capitol Hill!
 Sending letters to Congress allows ABC to publicly advocate for the views and interests of our more than 23,000 members.
 By corresponding with U.S. House of Representatives and Senate members, ABC promotes fair and open competition in the construction industry and fights to protect merit shop contractors around the country.

-On March 9, the House is scheduled to consider H.J.
+On April 18, the U.S. House of Representatives will vote to override President Joe Biden’s veto of H.J.
 Res.
-27, a joint resolution of disapproval under the Congressional Review Act of the Environmental Protection Agency and the Army Corps of Engineers 2023 revised Waters of the United States regulation.
+27, a joint resolution of disapproval under the Congressional Review Act of the Environmental Protection Agency and the Army Corps of Engineers’ 2023 revised Waters of the United States regulation.
+ABC has key voted today’s vote and issued an action alert.

 The Biden Administration’s flawed, burdensome, and overreaching WOTUS rule will result in sweeping changes to the federal government’s authority to regulate what is considered a navigable water, with enormous impacts on small businesses, developers and contractors.
 The rule will cause building delays due to regulatory uncertainty, plus increased permitting and mitigation costs.